18 years ago we asked ourselves:-

 Cordelia / Fool

-For over 14 years we have been putting on professional productions at the following Theatre and non-Theatre venues:-
+We have been putting on professional productions at the following Theatre and non-Theatre venues:-

 Birmingham Old Joint Stock Theatre, St.Paul's Church,